Banking in the Netherlands

 with these will enjoy the faster process.
 However, this does not mean that participating in the quick scan Dutch business bank account program is the only manner of opening the account for a future business in the country.
 Our team of lawyers in Netherlands can provide mode details on this program as well as the general options for account formation.

-When an entrepreneur submits a request to open a corporate bank account with a Dutch bank, the general bank policies ask for a customer due diligence.
+When an entrepreneur submits a request to open a corporate bank account with a Dutch bank in 2021, the general bank policies ask for a customer due diligence.
 Part of the quick scan process is that this is facilitated by answering a number of key questions about the business and the facilitator for the business (or how the new company is otherwise supported by the Foreign Investment Agency).
 Each bank performs its own due diligence and the focus will be on the company activities, for example if the business engages in harmful activities.
 It is important to note that although many banks will be able to provide information and assistance in English (as many employees are proficient English speakers), the documents sent by the bank for opening a bank account will in most cases be in Dutch.
 In some cases, it is possible to receive forms in English, however, this needs to be confirmed with the bank beforehand.

 Several documents are important when an entrepreneur chooses to open a bank account in Netherlands for a business and they include the company’s constitutive documents as well as others.
 Most notably, a business cannot apply for an account if it has not yet obtained a Chamber of Commerce Number.
 Our team can provide details on this initial process that is handled before the bank account application.